highwire/opensource-php-BetterDOMDocument/README.md

 // We can load a new BetterDOMDocument from either a string or a DOMNode object
 $dom = new BetterDOMDocument($xmlstring);

-// It's easy to output the entire documenent as an array, which is sometimes easier to work with in PHP
+// It's easy to output the entire document as an array, which is sometimes easier to work with in PHP
 $array = dom->getArray();

 // It's easy to query too!